 Implementation of Alternative 3 is technically feasible.
-Easily implementable components of Alternative 3 include:
+Implementable components of Alternative 3 include:

-- Continued use of city water. - Obtaining restrictive covenants that prohibit use of site groundwater and provide the requirements and restrictions for drilling and for some construction-related activities. - Pre-design soil sampling for defining the limits of excavation and shoring requirements. - Excavation of soils with toluene concentrations above C{sat}, identified in areas surrounding MW-4R and MW-12. - Post-excavation confirmation soil sampling and analysis. - Backfill of the excavation areas with native (unaffected) soil and borrow fill. - Abandonment of monitoring wells within the excavation areas (pre-excavation) and replacement (postexcavation), if deemed necessary. - Groundwater monitoring, including natural attenuation monitoring, and reporting.
+- Continued use of city water. - Obtaining restrictive covenants that prohibit use of site groundwater and provide the requirements and restrictions for drilling and for some construction-related activities. - Pre-design soil sampling for defining the limits of excavation and shoring requirements. - Excavation of soils with toluene concentrations above C{sat} in area surrounding MW-4R, and installation of a 4-inch diameter extraction well. - AFVR pilot study at new extraction well in the excavated area to evaluate the effectiveness of this technology in the recovery of additional toluene mass. - Management, transportation, and disposal of excavated soils (from excavation) and extracted groundwater (from AFVR) as a hazardous waste. - Post-excavation confirmation soil sampling and analysis. - Backfill of the excavation area with native (unaffected) soil (0 to 2 feet bgs) and gravel for improved permeability (2 to 5 feet bgs). - Abandonment of monitoring wells within the excavation areas (pre-excavation) and replacement (post-excavation), if deemed necessary. - Groundwater monitoring, including natural attenuation monitoring, and reporting.